aspose-imaging/aspose-imaging-reference-tutorials/content/english/net/advanced-features/support-of-cdr-format/_index.md

 Make sure you have some CorelDRAW files (CDR) that you want to work with.
 Without these files, you won't be able to practice the CDR format support.

-## Import Packages
+## Import Namespaces

-Before you can start using Aspose.Imaging for .NET to handle CDR files, you need to import the necessary packages into your .NET project.
+Before you can start using Aspose.Imaging for .NET to handle CDR files, you need to import the necessary Namespaces into your .NET project.
 Below is an example of how to do this:

 ```csharp
 using Aspose.Imaging;
 ```

-Now that you have the prerequisites in place and the required packages imported, let's break down the process of supporting CDR files using Aspose.Imaging for .NET into step-by-step instructions.
+Now that you have the prerequisites in place and the required Namespaces imported, let's break down the process of supporting CDR files using Aspose.Imaging for .NET into step-by-step instructions.

 ## Step 1: Load the CDR File